kube-reporting/metering-operator/Documentation/install-metering.md

 ## Using Operator Metering

-For instructions on using Operator Metering, please see [Using Operator Metering][using-metering].
+For instructions on using Operator Metering, please see [using Operator Metering][using-metering].

 [default-con***REMOVED***g]: ../manifests/metering-con***REMOVED***g/default.yaml
 [using-metering]: using-metering.md